Inhale

 My precious Lily married me only after I promised to take her to Tanneuni on our honeymoon.
 Returning to that island north of Fiji had been her dream since her father took her there when she was twelve.
 How she’d been so enthusiastic about people and life for as long as I’d known her and yet think only of that island, I never understood until the day we arrived on Tanneuni.

 Walking down the steps of the commuter plane, we carried only our backpacks because she wanted to travel light.
-She had told me the island was small enough to see everything on bicycles, so we rented bikes as planned.
+She had told me the island was small enough to see everything on bicycles.

-We rode north along the oceanside road between tall, green palm trees and white-sand beaches.
+We rode north on rented bicycles along the oceanside road between tall, green palm trees and white-sand beaches.
 It was an untouched world.
 We passed coral outcroppings and black cliffs that dropped into the churning blue and white sea.
 An occasional paved or dirt road turned inland, and here or there, a car or small truck passed us in either direction.
-Our destination was the small town of Nadeloi on the western side of the island, where we had made our hotel reservation.
+Our destination was the small town of Nadeloi on the island’s western side, where we had made our hotel reservation.

 “Keep up with me,” she yelled back without turning around, her blond hair following her.

 The distance between us kept increasing as the morning wore on.
 My knee began to hurt from my fall at work.
-I thought it had healed, but she kept cycling faster, and I had an increasingly difficult time keeping up with her.
+I thought it had healed, and I had an increasingly difficult time keeping up with her.

 The land, unaffected by the modern world, provided no sound except for the birds and the sea waves.
-The ocean and the green mountains to the west were striking.
+The ocean and the green, western mountains were striking.
 I wanted to stop and appreciate them, but I had to catch up with Lily.
 It troubled me why she wouldn’t slow down.

 Before arriving in Tanneuni, she had always been patient with me and generous with her time with her math students.
-She would make them home-baked cookies when they had practiced their lessons and even gave them short piano performances just for them.
+She would make them homemade cookies when they practiced their lessons and even give them short piano performances.

 Still rubbing my leg, I turned onto the next road inland to the west.
 I couldn’t believe she’d do such a thing to me on our honeymoon.
 I rode on dirt roads between the island’s small wooden houses, built with curious interwoven wooden joints.
 The humble homes appeared sturdy enough even though they were built atop rugged thatched trusses to keep them off the ground.